nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

         print("Received JSON Notice:", json_data)
 ```

+This code subscribes to a Kafka topic, consumes messages, decodes the bytes, and parses the JSON data into Python dictionaries.

 ## Encoding and Decoding of Embedded Data

 The following code demonstrates how to encode and decode bytes to `base64` for transfer over an ASCII medium.
-Python's built-in [`base64`] module provides the `b64decode` and `b64encode` methods to make this task simple.
+Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` and `b64encode` methods to make this task simple.

 ```python
 import base64

 # Encode the content of a file to a Base64 string
 with open("path/to/your/file", 'rb') as file:
     encoded_string = base64.b64encode(file.read())

 print(encoded_string)

 # Output: A Base64 encoded bytestring, e.g., b'a1512dabc1b6adb3cd1b6dcb6d4c6......'
 with open("path/to/encoded_file.txt", 'wb') as encoded_file:
     encoded_file.write(encoded_string)